csci104/site/labs/lab11/index.md

 + (Optional, since this one is significantly harder) How many ways can we distribute 30 *identical* students into the 5 *identical* breakout rooms?

-- [ ] Share your answers with a CP/TA to get checked off. **You need to get checked off during your registered lab section by Friday, Apr.
-8**.

-If you finished early, here are some extra problems you could try.
-We would release the solutions on Saturday, Apr.
-9: [https://bytes.usc.edu/cs104/labs/lab12/assets/extra_counting_problems.pdf](https://bytes.usc.edu/cs104/labs/lab12/assets/extra_counting_problems.pdf)
+If you finished early, here are some extra problems you could try from the labs main page under slides.